top of page

 SOLUTION-FOCUSED THERAPY (SFT)

-When implementing solution-focused therapy the emphasis is on (you guessed it!) finding solutions.
+I find solution-focused therapy particularly powerful for clients who are tired of analysing the problem and are ready to start building toward something better.
 So, rather than rehashing the past, or causes of problems, we focus on finding the solutions that can help you overcome your issues without them taking center stage.

 Some techniques we may use are: finding exceptions to the problem, doing one thing differently, identifying what we can change now, and social learning: using others as examples to get past current blocks.